Blood & Honour: United States

+Other countries

 Blood & Honour is banned in several countries.
-Blood & Honour Germany was outlawed in Germany in 2000, Spain in 2011, and Russia in 2012.
+It was banned in Russia in 2012.
 In 2019, the government of Canada placed Blood & Honour on its list of designated terrorist groups.

 In 1999, some Blood & Honour groups published support on their official websites for the Malexander murders in Sweden.

 Blood & Honour Australia & the Southern Cross Hammerskins have been organising the annual Ian Donaldson Memorial concert in Melbourne since 1994.
 Reports by the media that the concert in 2019 was cancelled at the last minute were false, as it went ahead as it does each year without incident.